-Alternative 1 would not expand UGAs or increase zoning densities.
 Growth and development over the next 20 years would primarily be accommodated within existing UGAs.
 However, the rural areas could accommodate some of the projected growth under the current zoning.
-As discussed in Section 1.2.1, approximately 7,000 new lots could be created under full build-out conditions.
+As discussed in Section 1.2, 8,024 new parcels could be created under full build-out conditions of the Preferred Alternative.
 Impacts to habitat for terrestrial listed species would be the same as identified in the 2007 FEIS.